oindreelabh/TimeSeriesPrediction/README.md

 MODEL INTEGRATION TO UI

-"project 3" folder contains the flask app files to run this application.
+"project 3" folder contains the flaskfile.py file which is needed to run this application.
-All the modules present in TECHNOLOGY USED section should be pre-installed in order to run the app.
+All the modules present in TECHNOLOGY USED section should be pre-installed.